kristenkinnearohlmann/kko-dev/content/blog/javascriptmas-2021/index.md

 December 24: <https://scrimba.com/scrim/cedE4mT4>
 It seems like the sharing for this challenge was turned off at 13:00 GMT, so I had to clone the scrim to share it.
 I searched around for a sound effect to add to the sleigh launcher and it was fun; I forgot you could add files into the scrim - yay!

+## Final thoughts

+I was able to solve most of this year's challenges very quickly.
+It was great to see the outcome of my bootcamp education and contiuous learning.
+If there are additional stretch goals next year, I will definitely take them on.
+After a couple of days taking a break, I'll be back working on my personal projects.